tkemaz/tkemaz/README.md

 # A Little About My Background
 --------------------------------

-* I'm into coding for 2 years and I'm looking
 * I'm proficient in [`C and Python`] and enjoy learning new ones.

 --------------------------------